IQSeC-Lab/PQC_IoT/tutorial/mbedtls_install.md

 # Installing mbedtls

-1. First, Install the dependencies necessaries for mbedtls:
+1. First, install the necessary dependencies for mbedtls:
    _Note:_ Make sure that jinja2, jsonschema, is installed and that everything is updated.

 ```